 What Makes React.js Developers Different?

 And compensation?
-Software developers in general are well compensated.
+Software developers, in general, are well compensated.
 It should come as little surprise then that React developers also enjoy healthy salaries.
-According to Indeed.com, the average salary for a React.js developer can range between $89,000 and around $110,000.
-Depending on company and experience, this number can be much higher.
+According to Indeed.com , the average salary for a React.js developer can range between $89,000 and around $110,000.
+Depending on the company and experience, this number can be much higher.